Jantalus/tesis/TracerPIN_modified/README.md

 #### Important Notes

-> For optimization purposes the tool doesn't respect order for logs other than memory write and read logs, as they are buffered.
-Meaning that if you include either `c/b/i/d` options you'll get either mixed traces or the traces generated by the previous options and the memory R/W's at the end.
+> **Buffering behavior:** For optimization purposes, the tool doesn't respect order for logs other than memory write and read logs, as they are buffered.
+If you include `-c`, `-b`, `-i`, or `-d` options, you'll get either mixed traces or the traces generated by those options followed by the memory R/W's at the end.

 ### Main Options